 I am the first to admit that I am NOT a florist.
 I barely know the names of anything, and really just grab things that I think look pretty.

 Using wet floral foam is amazing for two reasons.
-First is that it makes it way easier to arrange flowers because it keeps them in place, and secondly it keeps the flowers stay fresh longer.
+First is that it makes it way easier to arrange tea party flowers because it keeps them in place, and secondly it keeps the flowers stay fresh longer.

 I used this wet foam by Floracraft.